Hawaii Insurance Continuing Education

 This package provides all 24 hours of CE that you need as an insurance producer licensed in both L&H and P&C!
 In addition to 10 hours of Life and Health content and 11 hours of Property and Casualty, this course includes 3 hours of Ethics, and the mandatory exam.

 This course offers 10 hours of continuing education in Life and Health insurance for currently licensed insurance agents in Hawaii.
-This fulfills the state requirement for continuing education in this area.
+Course topics include group health insurance, dental insurance, and life insurance benefits.

 Hawaii 3 Hour NFIP Review